 DMSO is a prescription medicine and dietary supplement.
 It can be taken by mouth, applied to the skin (used topically), or injected into the veins (used intravenously or by IV).

 DMSO is taken by mouth, used topically, or given intravenously for the management of amyloidosis and related symptoms.
 Amyloidosis is a condition in which certain proteins are deposited abnormally in organs and tissues.

-In manufacturing, DMSO is used as an industrial solvent for herbicides, fungicides, antibiotics
+In manufacturing, DMSO is used as an industrial solvent for herbicides, fungicides, antibiotics, and plant hormones.

 - Bladder inflammation (interstitial cystitis).
 DMSO is an FDA-approved product for the treatment of a bladder condition called interstitial cystitis.
 Washing the bladder with DMSO improves symptoms such as pain associated with interstitial cystitis.